FlowdashHQ/flowdash-onpremise/helm/README.md

 6. Create a redis instance.
 We'll need the host for `helm/values.yaml`.
 Make sure it's in the same VPC.
 7. Create an S3 bucket.
 We'll need the access id, secret, name, and region for `helm/values.yaml`.
 8. Create a Google OAuth Client.
 We'll need the client id and secret from `helm/values.yaml`.
-9. Update `helm/values.yaml` with the appropriate values.
+9. Update `helm/values.yaml` with the appropriate values (see below for instructions).
 10. Deploy with helm.
 ```bash
 $ helm package helm